fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_cube_classes.md

 classes.

-This assignment requires you to clone the course source code git repository into an environment compatible with Ubuntu 18.04.
+This assignment requires you to clone the course source code git repository into an environment compatible with Ubuntu 16.04 or 18.04.
 This can be accomplished with a native installation, a virtual machine or the Windows Subsystem for Linux.

+Go to the Canvas announcement to get the link required to checkout your assignment repository.

 Required Classes